mk12/sicp/notes/lecture.md

 - Computer scientists are in the business of controlling complexity.
 - This is different from the complexity that others, for example aeronautical engineers, deal with, because the complexity in CS in a sense is not real.
 - Computer science deals with _idealized_ components.
-- We know as much as we want about the components; we don't need to worry about tolerance.
+- We know as much as we want about the components; no worrying about tolerance.
 - Not much difference between what I can _build_ and what I can _image_.
 - Other disciplines have physical constraints; in CS, the only constraint is your mind.